TTrapper/SARAh_LanguageModel/README.md

 https://dalspace.library.dal.ca/handle/10222/75034

-Once trained, the model generates a list of paraphrases for a given input sentence.
+Once trained, the model generates a list of "paraphrases" for a given input sentence.
+The paraphrase qualiy is better for concepts that are common in the training set, such as short descriptions of weather.
+For more complex inputs it may not paraphrase exactly, but it still manages to replicate the semantic flavour of the inputs.
+Sometimes it gets lucky and produces somethings rather insightful.
 For example:

+**Input:**
+_Earth is the origin of the human species._

+**Output:** _It is the original computer system of the gene pool._

+## Exampes:

 **Input:**
 _The rain fell from the sky._